fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: right ::

-- HLT1 is fully on GPUs
+LHCb has experience with non-`amd64` PUs: HLT1 is fully on GPUs.
-- HLT2 instead run on CPUs

 ---